andrasq/node-q-utf8/README.md

 Change Log
 ----------

-- 0.1.3 - new scanStringZUtf8, fix invalid utf8 handling, alias as `utf8.encode` and `utf8.decode`
+- 0.1.3 - normalize layout, new scanStringZUtf8, fix invalid utf8 handling, alias as `utf8.encode` and `utf8.decode`
 - 0.1.2 - base64 fixes, cleanups
 - 0.1.1 - speed up JsonDecoder, now up to 50% faster than `string_decoder`
 - 0.1.0 - initial version, to get it out there